bkehr/popins/README.md

 ### The place command

     ./popins place [OPTIONS]
-    ./popins place [OPTIONS] <SAMPLE ID>

 The place command identifies insertion positions of the (super-)contigs in the reference genome and writes them to a VCF file.
 The placing consists of four steps.
-Only the third step needs to be run per sample.
+Only the third step needs to be run per sample unsing the option `--sample <SAMPLE ID>`.

 Step 1: The contig locations in the sample directories are merged into one file of locations.